-Companies were excluded if they were identified as manufacturers or manufacturers of key components of anti-personnel mines, cluster munitions, chemical and biological weapons, nuclear weapons, depleted uranium weapons or uranium munitions.
+Companies were excluded if identified as manufacturers or manufacturers of key components of antipersonnel mines, cluster munitions, chemical and biological weapons, nuclear weapons, depleted uranium weapons, or uranium munitions.
 In addition, the shareholdings within a group structure were also taken into consideration for the exclusions.
+Furthermore, companies identified as manufacturers or manufacturers of key components of incendiary bombs containing white phosphorus were excluded.